 The 2016 Unwritten Cabernet Sauvignon is medium ruby in color – shows blackberry and initially offers savory aromatics with old cedar box notes.
 As the wine opens further, offers hints of mocha.
 Noticeably balanced across the palate; this is certainly helped by age but is also a style that Mark strives for (avoiding the extremes on the ripeness spectrum).
 The tannins are slightly dusty, noticeably rounded and roll over the palate complemented by a bright finish with flavors of red cherry.
 The fruit outlasts the tannins.
 During our tasting, everyone at the meal agreed, this wine paired very nicely with the burrata, and truffle infused French fries at Bottega Restaurant in Yountville.

 The name Unwritten refers to people’s lives – carving out one’s story or path in life, referring to a journey that needs to be written.
 However, it also a reference to every vintage, an homage to the natural cycle that occurs every year in the vineyard from spring through winter.
 Each vintage is different, unwritten if you will.

-Total production has remained small while growing slowly from 50 cases to around 350 cases at the time of this review – focused entirely on a single 100% varietal Cabernet Sauvignon while continuing to use the historic Lewelling Vineyard in St. Helena as the backbone.
+Total production has remained small while growing slowly from 50 cases to around 350 cases at the time of this review.
+As the brand grows, vineyard sourcing continues to evolve, while the focus of their production remains on 100% varietal Cabernet Sauvignon.
 Locally, select vintages are sometimes found at the French Laundry and Press Restaurant.

 Several of the partners live in the United Kingdom and their wines have very limited distribution in London.
 Additionally, with connections to Florida, their wines are selectively distributed in the Naples market.
 A limited amount of select vintages are also available in parts of New York City.
-For more information, to join the mailing list, wine club or to purchase wine, visit: www.unwrittenwines.com
+For more information, to join the mailing list, one of their three bottle shipment option wine clubs or to purchase wine, visit: www.unwrittenwines.com